khaveesh/macOS-stdc.h/README.md

 detrimental in ***Competitive Programming*** where coders usually change one or two lines at max and frequently recompile when debugging.
 Thus this delay in compilation adds up.
-So it is better to spend some time to analyse which functions you’re using and include only the minimal required header files.
+So it is better to spend some time to analyse which functions you’re using and include only the minimal number of required header files.

 ## TL;DR

 Copy and paste the following commands in your Mac terminal:

--   `mkdir /usr/local/include/bits`
+1.  `mkdir /usr/local/include/bits`

--   `https://raw.githubusercontent.com/khaveesh/macOS-bits-stdc-.h/master/stdc%2B%2B.h > /usr/local/include/bits/stdc++.h`
+2.  `https://raw.githubusercontent.com/khaveesh/macOS-stdc.h/master/stdc%2B%2B.h > /usr/local/include/bits/stdc++.h`

 **But this is bad coding practice and you should consider this only as a stopgap solution and refrain from using it.**